chicbass/chicbass.github.io/aem_ex_3.md

 3. Building blocks

 >31
->Which AFM feature can he used to create page-Independent text and associated media, which can then he re-used on any page or delivered to an app when required?
+>Which AEM feature can be used to create page-independent text and associated media, which can then be reused on any page or delivered to an app when required?

 1. Experience Fragment
 2. Single Page Editing